PrinciplesDotDev/principles/principles/build-up-your-understanding-of-a-problem-individually-once-done-share-that-understanding-together.md

 +++
-principle = "Understand a problem individually, then share it." tags = ["process", "comprehension", "remote-work", "team", "medium"] summary = "Capture your understandings separately to the team and then come together to align" authors = ["russmiles", "AdamCraven"]
+principle = "testUnderstand a problem individually, then share it." tags = ["process", "comprehension", "remote-work", "team", "medium"] summary = "Capture your understandings separately to the team and then come together to align" authors = ["russmiles", "AdamCraven"]